-To track pollinator population changes throughout the study period, yellow, white, and blue coloured six-inch diameter plastic bowls filled with water with a few drops of dish detergent were placed in arrays of three at six locations in open areas, every other day.
-The number of pollinators were extracted from these data to estimate the abundances of the observed floral visitors during the experiments (hereafter termed ‘pollinators’).
+To track pollinator population changes throughout the study period, three colours of six-inch diameter pan traps (yellow, blue and white) with water with a few drops of dish detergent were placed in arrays of three at six locations in open areas on every other day.
+The number of pollinators were extracted from these data to estimate the net population-level abundance of the observed floral visitors during the experiments (hereafter termed ‘pollinators’).

 Data analysis

 All statistical analyses were performed using R Version 3.4.2 (R Core Team, 2017), and all code is available on GitHub at https://github.com/jennabraun/foundation-pollination.
-Site level density values for non-density-sampling days (~3) were imputed for each species separately using linear interpolation because there was no expectation for seasonality using imputeTS, (Moritz & Bartz-Beielstein 2017).
-The species-specific values were summed to fill in the missing dates.
+Site-level density values for non-density-sampling days (~3) were imputed for each species separately using linear interpolation because there was no expectation for seasonality using the R package imputeTS, (Moritz & Bartz-Beielstein 2017).
+The species-specific values were summed to complete missing date obervations.

 Influence of individual traits and floral neighbourhood on pollinator visitation

-To test for between-plant variation in pollinator visitation rates, we fit generalized linear mixed models (GLMM) with the number of visits as the response variable and individual floral display size, floral neighbourhood density, site density, and study day as predictor variables.
-The shrub species was included in the models as a random effect.
-To account for over dispersion in the model, we used a negative binomial error distribution.
-Height and floral display size were positively correlated (Pearson’s = 0.537, p < 0.0001, df = 392) and thus only floral display size was included in finals models.
+To test for between-plant variation in pollinator visitation rates, we fit generalized linear mixed models (GLMM) with the number of visits as the response variable and individual floral display size, floral neighbourhood density, site density, and study day as predictors.
+The shrub species was also included in the models as a random effect.
+To account for over dispersion in the model, we used a negative binomial error distribution (citation).
+Height and floral display size were positively correlated (Appendix B (have a plot), Pearson’s = 0.537, p < 0.0001, df = 392), and thus, only floral display size was included in finals models.
 We assessed model fit by comparing candidate models to each other and to the intercept only model using AIC and likelihood ratio tests.
 In cases when AIC < 2 and there were no differences in likelihood ratio test, we chose the simpler of the models.
-We tested the final chosen predictors for multicollinearity using vif (car) (Fox et al. 2012).
+We tested the final chosen predictors for multicollinearity using the vif function from the R package car (Fox et al. 2012).

-To test for pollination hotspots that can arise from habitat preferences or spatial heterogeneity locally rather than floral preferences, we used Moran’s I and Geary’s C (k = 4) to test for spatial autocorrelation of visitation rates using spdep (Bivand et al. 2011).
+To test for pollination hotspots that can arise from habitat preferences or spatial heterogeneity locally rather than floral preferences, we used Moran’s I and Geary’s C (k = 4) to test for spatial autocorrelation of visitation rates using the R package spdep (Bivand et al. 2011).
+Great stats btw. nice nice, I need to get way better. help me. :)

 Network analyses

-To facilitate the discovery of general trends, pollinators were classified into 17 distinct functional groups (Table S1).
-We built a quantitative, bipartite network using visitation frequencies to each individual plant as the measure of interaction strength.
+Pollinators were classified into 17 distinct functional groups (Table S1), and we built a quantitative, bipartite network using visitation frequencies to each individual plant as the measure of interaction strength.
 As a measure of individual generalization, we calculated the effective number of interaction partners, eH, where H is the Shannon Diversity of functional groups visiting the individual plant (Dormann 2011).
 Nestedness is a quantitative measure describing the hierarchy of the interactions of the network.
-In nested networks, specialized nodes i.e. those with fewer interactions are linked with generalized nodes i.e. well connected nodes.
-We also calculated the extent to which each plant’s interaction contributes to network nestedness in comparison to a random null model that controls for degree differences (Saavedra & Stouffer 2013).
-All bipartite network indices were calculated using functions within the bipartite package (Dormann et al. 2008).
+In nested networks, specialized nodes i.e. those with fewer interactions are linked with generalized nodes i.e. well connected nodes.good but clunky We also calculated the extent to which each plant’s interaction contributes to network nestedness in comparison to a random null model that controls for degree differences (Saavedra & Stouffer 2013) - love.
+All bipartite network indices were calculated using functions within the bipartite R package (Dormann et al. 2008).